idozarchi/GenericIOTInfrastrucrue/README.md

 # Generic IoT Infrastructure

-This project is a comprehensive IoT infrastructure designed to facilitate the management of data from IoT devices.
+This project is a demonstration of an IoT management system designed for companies.
-The entire system is built from scratch with minimal reliance on external libraries to ensure maximum control and customization.
+It provides a scalable and concurrent solution for registering, managing, and collecting data from IoT devices efficiently.
+With this system, companies can onboard their devices and define flexible, device-specific APIs tailored to their operational needs.

+The project is built with Next.js and React for the frontend and Java for the backend.

 ## User Requirements